daniel-mad/daniel-mad/README.md

 Hi there, I'm Daniel 👋
 =================================

 I'm a Full Stack Web Developer with experience in Express.js, Node.js, React, and .NET Core.
 I have a passion for building web applications that are both functional and user-friendly.
-I have experience working with various web development frameworks, including React on the frontend, .NET Core on the backend, and Node.js with Express.js for full-stack development.
+I have experience working with various web development frameworks, including React and Angular on the frontend, .NET Core on the backend, and Node.js with Express.js for full-stack development.

 Skills
 ------

 -   HTML, CSS, JavaScript
--   React
+-   React, Angular
 -   .NET Core
 -   Node.js, Express.js
--   SQL Server, MongoDB
+-   SQL Server, MongoDB, PostgreSQL

 Contact